cy-suite/composio/README.md

 This will set up the Composio SDK and execute an agent that creates a GitHub issue using the provided instructions.

 For more details, refer to the [Composio SDK Documentation](https://docs.composio.dev/).

+## Advantages of Composio

+- **Frameworks**: Use tools with agent frameworks like **OpenAI, Claude, LlamaIndex, Langchain, CrewAI, Autogen, Gemini, Julep, Lyzr**, and more in a single line of code.
+- **Managed Authorisation**: Supports six different auth protocols. _Access Token, Refresh token, OAuth, API Keys, JWT, and more_ abstracted out so you can focus on the building agents.
+- **Accuracy**: Get _up to 40% better agentic accuracy_ in your tool calls due to better tool designs.
+- **Embeddable**: Whitelabel in the backend of your applications managing Auth & Integrations for all your users & agents and maintain a consistent experience.
+- **Pluggable**: Designed to be extended with additional Tools, Frameworks and Authorisation Protocols very easily.

 ## 💡 Examples